-- ❖ In consultation with the Cooperating Teachers and University Mentors, and appropriate to specific district policies concerning student teaching practices (for example co-teaching and gradual release of responsibility models), the Student Teacher assumes classroom responsibilities at a pace consistent with his/her developmental readiness. - ❖ The other two periods of the Student Teacher's day are for preparation, observation, and consultation.
-During this time Student Teachers engage in a variety of activities, which include teaching informally or assisting the Cooperating Teacher, observing other classes (including classes outside the Student Teacher's subject area), preparing lesson plans and materials, reading, assessing, and correcting student work, assisting with school activities, and conferencing with the Cooperating Teacher and the University Mentor. - ❖ Student Teachers should note that the university calendar may not coincide with the district calendar.
+- In consultation with the Cooperating Teachers and University Supervisors, and appropriate to specific district policies concerning student teaching practices (for example co-teaching and gradual release of responsibility models), the Student Teacher assumes classroom responsibilities at a pace consistent with his/her developmental readiness. - The other two periods of the Student Teacher's day are for preparation, observation, and consultation.
+During this time Student Teachers engage in a variety of activities, which include teaching informally or assisting the Cooperating Teacher, observing other classes (including classes outside the Student Teacher's subject area), preparing lesson plans and materials, reading, assessing, and correcting student work, assisting with school activities, and conferencing with the Cooperating Teacher and the University Supervisor. - Student Teachers should note that the university calendar may not coincide with the district calendar.
 Student Teachers are required to follow the calendar at his/her teaching site and are expected to finish the entire term.
 CSULB's university calendar may not coincide with the district calendar, i.e., student teaching begins and ends when the placement school begins and ends its term without regard for CSULB's vacation periods.
-Student Teachers must complete a full 20 weeks of student teaching. - ❖ School personnel should be aware that Student Teachers still have responsibilities to the university.
-Allowances should be given to the Student Teacher to fulfil such obligations. - ❖ Unauthorized withdrawal from student teaching assignments may result in a grade of no-credit (NC) for EDSS 472 and F for EDSS 473 (see SSCP Policy 11). - Depending on the school district, the CSULB semester may end approximately four weeks prior to the student teaching semester.
-Due to this schedule, it may be necessary to assign a Student Teacher an INC in all or part of student teaching to allow the University Mentor additional time to assess if the Student Teacher has successfully completed student teaching.
+Student Teachers must complete a full 20 weeks of student teaching. - School personnel should be aware that Student Teachers still have responsibilities to the university.
+Allowances should be given to the Student Teacher to fulfill such obligations.
+Student Teachers will need to be released from teaching responsibilities to attend the Student Teacher Professional Day.
+The date and time for this event will be publicized early in the semester allowing the Student Teacher ample time to prepare for the Cooperating Teacher to take over for that day. - Unauthorized withdrawal from student teaching assignments may result in a grade of no-credit (NC) for EDSS 472 and F for EDSS 473 (see SSCP Policy 11). - Depending on the school district, the CSULB semester may end approximately four weeks prior to the student teaching semester.
+Due to this schedule, it may be necessary to assign a Student Teacher an INC in all or part of student teaching to allow the University Supervisor additional time to assess if the Student Teacher has successfully completed student teaching.